borobaya/Kaggle_Springleaf/README.md

 The dataset needs to be processed first before a predictive model can be created.
 To process data that can be turned into binary format run `binary.py` and `prune.py` within the binary folder and to process data that can be represented numerically, run `pipeline.py` within the numeric folder.

+To create a predictive model, run `model.py`.
+The code within `baseline.py` and `basic.py` create very basic models.

 Parameters within the files may need to be tweaked.